 Let me give you some examples of spiritual abuse:

-1. Appearing to be loving in front of a group of other Christians while being viciously mean when alone with you.
+1. Spiritual narcissists appear to be loving in front of a group of other Christians while being viciously mean when alone with you.

 I knew that I could never tell anyone what was happening behind closed doors because my ex husband had such a stellar public reputation.
 Nobody would ever believe such a great man of God could do such things.
 I was very lucky that when he complained to church leadership that I was not being the submissive wife he wanted me to be, they saw issues and sent us to professional counseling.
 The counselors saw the narcissism quite quickly, and when they called him out on it, he did not respond well.

-When our church started working alongside the counselors, my husband’s separate worlds collided and he spiraled out of control and his anger was unleashed.
+When our church started working alongside the counselors, my husband’s separate worlds collided.
+He spiraled out of control and his anger was unleashed.
 At that point, many people saw what he had been hiding for so many years.
+But yet others shared experiences they had with him that caused them to guard themselves whenever he was nearby.
+Usually those experiences consisted of him taking an opportunity to speak to them in a threatening way with threatening words when nobody else was around.

 If they don’t succeed in getting you to admit that you were wrong, they will take whatever steps necessary to prove that you are indeed wrong.
-One example of this was when my ex husband placed about eight different charges against me in our church government.
+One example of this was when my ex husband placed about eight different charges against me in our church through our church government.

 When the presbytery voted unanimously that our session had acted appropriately, my ex husband then left the church, realizing that charges would soon be brought against him for the destruction he was causing to his family and his church body.
 He found another church that justified his behavior and granted him blessing to divorce me and remarry, all while never repenting of the great damage he had done.